Umuzi-org/ACN-syllabus/content/projects/memory-game/part-1/_index.md

 - tdd!!!
 - if you are using plain ol js then your tests need to make use of mocks and spies to check that the frontend is being updated as it should be

+## Instructions for the reviewer

+- Check that once cards are matched, they cannot be flipped over again.
+- Check the good naming conventions are followed for files, variables, functions, classes and so on.
+- Make sure the specs actually tests the functionality of the code.
+Changes in the source files should affect the tests.